Patater/modern-cmake/chapters/intro/installing.md

 You can [download CMake from KitWare][cmake-download].
 This is how you'll probably get CMake if you are on Windows.
 It's not a bad way to get it on macOS either, but using `brew install cmake` is much nicer if you use [Homebrew](https://brew.sh) (and you should).

 On Linux, there are binaries provided, but you'll need to pick an install location.
-If you already use `~/.local` for user-space packages, the following single line command will get CMake for you [^1]:
+If you already use `~/.local` for user-space packages, the following single line command[^1] will get CMake for you [^2]:

 {% term %}
 ~ $ wget -qO- "https://cmake.org/files/v3.11/cmake-3.11.0-Linux-x86_64.tar.gz" | tar --strip-components=1 -xz -C ~/.local